dani-t-codes/pig-dice/README.md

 Test: When the "Hold" button is clicked, the current player's turn will end, passing to the next players turn.
 Expect: $("button#hold-button").click(playerXTurnEnd)

-Describe: playerTurnScore()
-Test:

 Describe: totalPlayerScore()
-Test: When 1st player's score reaches 100+, that player wins game.
+Test: When any player reaches 100+, that player wins game.
 Expect: playerXScore(100).toEqual(gameWon)
 &&
 Test: When 2nd player is below score of 100, that player loses game.